dennissivia/agents-config-shared-dev/00_meta_02_mandatory-rules.md

 # Mandatory Rules (Priority 1)

 Read these before doing anything else.
 They are non-negotiable and point to the detailed contracts that follow.
+If a rule cites stack-specific tools (e.g., Java/Spring commands), use the equivalent for your stack or define a local override; do not ignore the intent of the rule.

 1. **Prioritize security**: Protect secrets, avoid command injection, validate inputs (see `100_10_security.md`).
 2. **Follow the collaborative workflow**: Move through the defined phases from implementation to PR (see `110_10_collaborative-workflow.md`).